-Today's UV index in Bad Schönborn, Germany will be up to 5.8, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Bad Schönborn, Germany will be up to 6.7, indicating a high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Bad Schönborn varies throughout the year, generally ranging from low to moderate levels, peaking in late spring and summer months when the sun is strongest.
 The UV index rarely reaches very high values.